Sierra Leone elects new president on Saturday 31 March

 10. That the costs of the action be costs in the Cause.”

-See today’s High Court ruling below:
+See today’s High Court ruling and listen to the verdict below:

 Now the referee has spoken.
 NEC will be more scrupulous and attentive and all political parties and observer groups more alert to this second round.
 Hopefully, the outcome will be a ‘cleaner’ election.
 Kudos to Mr. Sorie Koroma